 EC § 49455 - Vision Appraisal: Students who enroll for the first time in a school district shall receive a vision appraisal.
 The child shall have his/her vision reappraised at least every third year thereafter until completing the eighth grade.
-Parents wishing their child excused from this requirement shall notify the school principal and provide a certificate from a physician, surgeon, physician assistant or an optometrist setting out the results of a determination of the child's vision, including visual acuity and color vision.
+Parents wishing their child excused from this requirement shall notify the school principal and provide a certificate from a physician, surgeon, physician assistant or an optometrist setting out the results of a determination of the child's vision, including a test for far vision and color vision.
 This requirement shall not apply to any child whose parents or guardian submits a written statement that they adhere to the faith or teaching of any well-recognized religious sect, denomination, or organization and in accordance with its creed, tenets, or principles depend for healing upon prayer in the practice of their religion.

-EC § 49471 - Medical And Hospital Services For Pupils: The District does not provide medical or hospital services through non-profit membership corporations or insurance policies for pupil injuries arising out of school-related activities.
+EC § 49471 - Medical And Hospital Services For Pupils: MUESD does not provide medical or hospital services through non-profit membership corporations or insurance policies for pupil injuries arising out of school-related activities.
+For more information on options for school insurance, visit www.muesd.net.